 The photo is a part of the Art Institute’s community and Chicago history.
 Art officials want to recreate the photo to be displayed as an exciting part of the 125th-anniversary celebration.
 The best custom wall art of this photo will be shared on social media and become part of the museum’s archives.

-After the celebration and the photo is re-released, it can be turned into custom canvas wall art and purchased as part of art used in displays.
+After the celebration and the photo are re-released, it can be turned into custom canvas wall art and purchased as part of art used in displays.

 Museum curators and the board are hoping that members and members of the public will be interested enough to participate and be a part of history in the making.
 Kati Murphy, a spokesperson for the Institute, says, “Being inclusive and inviting everyone is part of who we are and part of our civic mission,” Murphy said.